Mueller to interview former spokesman of Trump legal team: source

 Mark Corallo had represented Trump’s outside lawyers amid the federal and congressional Russia inquiries until he resigned last summer, after revelations about a June 2016 meeting between Trump’s son Donald Jr and a group of Russians.

-The Mueller team said they wanted to discuss the circumstances of his departure, and the interview was expected within two weeks, according to the source.
+The Mueller team contacted Corallo’s lawyer, Victoria Toensing, and said they wanted to discuss the circumstances of his departure, the source said.
+The interview was expected within two weeks.

-Corallo’s departure in July came amid media reports that Trump’s legal team was reorganizing and considering ways to limit Mueller’s probe.
+Corallo’s departure in July came amid a shakeup of Trump’s legal team and media reports his lawyers were considering ways to limit Mueller’s probe.

 One of the main reasons Corallo decided to leave was his refusal to criticize the integrity of Mueller, the person, who had direct knowledge of the matter, told Reuters.